 Outputs

 These outputs can control up to 4 axes simultaneously.
 Each output has an output level of 5V and can sink or source around 20mA per output.
-The maximum step frequency is 400Khz.
+The maximum step frequency is 400kHz.

 Please note, the ENABLEx output is simultaneously switched for all axis at the same time.
-Depending on how the E-STOP hardware behavior is configured these outputs can be switched off in case of an E-STOP condition.
+Depending on how the E-STOP hardware behaviour is configured these outputs can be switched off in case of an E-STOP condition.

-Not all motor drivers are capable of supporting step frequencies up to 400Khz.
+Not all motor drivers are capable of supporting step frequencies up to 400kHz.
 If you notice that the motors are not moving at all or show erratic movement, try to lower this frequency.
 Also, consult your motor driver datasheet for the supported frequency.

 This output can be optionally used if the standard axis enable signal can not be used.
 It is the same signal, except it features an Open Collector output.
+This output is on pin #22, CN2

 It is advisable to use a solid-state relay to switch on heavy loads like a spindle motor because this will also optically isolate this input again external interference signals.

 The SYSREADY indicates that the system is active.
 This output is an Open Collector output.
+This output is on pin #18, CN2

 The COOLx output is an output to control the flow of any coolants that might be used.

 These outputs are Open Collector outputs.
+COOL1 is on pin #19, CN2.
+COOL2 is on pin #20, CN2

 If a large load is switched it is also here advisable to use a (solid-state) relay as described in the TOOLON section